-We call a grammar noncontracting, context-sensitive, context-free, or regular if all of its production rules are noncontracting, context-sensitive, context-free, or regular, respectively.
-If G is a noncontracting grammar, we know that any string in $\mathcal{D}(G, S)$ must have length at least |S| = 1 [proof by induction on the length of the derivation].
+We call a grammar noncontracting, context-free, or regular if all of its production rules are noncontracting, context-free, or regular, respectively.
+If G is a noncontracting grammar, we know that any string in $\mathcal{D}(G,S)$ must have length at least |S|=1 [proof by induction on the length of the derivation].
 Thus, a noncontracting grammar can never derive the empty word ε .

-We call a language noncontracting, context-sensitive, context-free, or regular if it is produced by a noncontracting, context-sensitive, context-free, or regular grammar, respectively.
+We call a language noncontracting, context-free, or regular if it is produced by a noncontracting, context-free, or regular grammar, respectively.

-By the above remark, noncontracting, context-sensitive, context-free, and regular languages cannot contain ε .
+By the above remark, noncontracting, context-free, and regular languages cannot contain ε .
 As a consequence, we shall focus for most of this course on languages $L \subseteq \mathbb{W}^+$.
 In § 1.8, we discuss the possibility of generalising the notions to allow our grammars to derive the empty word.

-Example 1.16.
-The rules in the generative grammar for Chomsky's example sentence "Colourless green ideas sleep furiously" from Example 1.15 is context-free, since all production rules have a single variable on the left-hand side.
+Example 1.18.
+The rules in the generative grammar for Chomsky's example sentence "Colourless green ideas sleep furiously" from Example 1.17 is context-free, since all production rules have a single variable on the left-hand side.
 This is not in general true for production rules of natural language.
 Suppose we have variables SNoun for "singular noun", SVerb for "singular verb", PNoun for "plural noun", and PNoun for "plural verb".
-Then the context-free rules would allow us to derive the ungrammatical sentences "Idea sleeps" and "Ideas sleep" by the derivations so we need to replace them with the context-sensitive production rules
+Then the context-free rules would allow us to derive the ungrammatical sentences "Idea sleeps" and "Ideas sleep" by the derivations so we need to replace them with the noncontracting production rules